Estimated reading time: 4 minutes

 Fruit trees have fruit buds (which turn into flowers), and leaf buds (which turn into leaves and shoots).
 They can also have multiple buds that are a combination of the two.

 Fruit buds tend to be fatter and a little furrier looking, and leaf buds tend to be flatter and less significant.
-This will look a little different on different types of trees, for example it’s really easy to spot the difference on peaches and nectarines, but can be harder on pears.
+This will look a little different on different types of trees, for example, it’s really easy to spot the difference on peach and nectarine trees but can be harder on pears.

 Understanding which part of the tree we’re talking about in our blogs and courses makes learning how to prune much easier.
 Next time you’re gazing lovingly at your fruit tree, make sure you can identify all its different bits!

 Are your fruit trees healthy this spring?
 Knowing what to look for and what’s “normal” will help you stay on track with your fruit tree care.

 Understanding the difference between fruit buds and leaf buds on your fruit tree makes everything else about fruit growing easier.